First observation of gravitational waves: Indirect observation

 Evidence of gravitational waves was first deduced in 1974 through the motion of the double neutron star system PSR B1913+16, in which one of the stars is a pulsar that emits electro-magnetic pulses at radio frequencies at precise, regular intervals as it rotates.
 Russell Hulse and Joseph Taylor, who discovered the stars, also showed that over time, the frequency of pulses shortened, and that the stars were gradually spiralling towards each other with an energy loss that agreed closely with the predicted energy that would be radiated by gravitational waves.
 For this work, Hulse and Taylor were awarded the Nobel Prize in Physics in 1993.
-Further observations of this pulsar and others in multiple systems (such as the double pulsar system PSR J0737-3039) also agree with General Relativity to high precision.
+Further observations of this pulsar and others in multiple systems (such as the double pulsar system PSR J0737-3039) also agree with general relativity to high precision.

 Direct observation

-Direct observation of gravitational waves was not possible for the many decades after they were predicted due to the minuscule effect that would need to be detected and separated from the background of vibrations present everywhere on Earth.
+Direct observation of gravitational waves was not possible for many decades following their prediction, due to the minuscule effect that would need to be detected and separated from the background of vibrations present everywhere on Earth.
 A technique called interferometry was suggested in the 1960s and eventually technology developed sufficiently for this technique to become feasible.

-In the present approach used by LIGO, a laser beam is split and the two halves are recombined after travelling different paths.
+In the present approach used by LIGO, a laser beam is split and the two halves are recombined after traveling different paths.
 Changes to the length of the paths or the time taken for the two split beams, caused by the effect of passing gravitational waves, to reach the point where they recombine are revealed as "beats".
 Such a technique is extremely sensitive to tiny changes in the distance or time taken to traverse the two paths.
 In theory, an interferometer with arms about 4 km long would be capable of revealing the change of space-time – a tiny fraction of the size of a single proton – as a gravitational wave of sufficient strength passed through Earth from elsewhere.
 This effect would be perceptible only to other interferometers of a similar size, such as the Virgo, GEO 600 and planned KAGRA and INDIGO detectors.
-In practice at least two interferometers would be needed because any gravitational wave would be detected at both of these but other kinds of disturbance would generally not be present at both.
+In practice at least two interferometers would be needed because any gravitational wave would be detected at both of these, but other kinds of disturbances would generally not be present at both.
 This technique allows the sought-after signal to be distinguished from noise.
 This project was eventually founded in 1992 as the Laser Interferometer Gravitational-Wave Observatory (LIGO).
 The original instruments were upgraded between 2010 and 2015 (to Advanced LIGO), giving an increase of around 10 times their original sensitivity.